Partner FAQs

 Programs targeting Aboriginal and Torres Strait Islander communities typically lack long-term, stable support due to changing government priorities.
 The cyclical nature of funding tied to election cycles often disrupts continuity, making it harder to achieve sustained impact.
 This inconsistency can worsen intergenerational disadvantage, especially when programs lose momentum or abruptly end.

-Ganbina’s Jobs4U2 program is committed to long-term, sustainable change by focusing on education and career development for Aboriginal and Torres Strait Islander children and youth.
+Ganbina’s Jobs4U2 program is committed to long-term, sustainable change by focusing on education and career development for Aboriginal and Torres Strait Islander children and young people.
 By investing in two generations over a 50-year period, the initiative aims to break the cycle of disadvantage by creating a cultural shift where completing Year 12 and pursuing further education or careers becomes the norm.
 This approach not only addresses immediate needs but also fosters a generational impact, ensuring lasting change for future communities.

 The program was founded in Shepparton, which is home to the largest Aboriginal and Torres Strait Islander population in Victoria outside of metropolitan Melbourne.
 It is estimated that one in 10 Shepparton residents are Aboriginal or Torres Strait Islander.

-In the late 1990s until the early 2000s when Ganbina was founded, it was estimated that 8 in 10 Aboriginal and Torres Strait Islander people in Shepparton were unemployed.
+From the late 1990s until the early 2000s when Ganbina was founded, it was estimated that 8 in 10 Aboriginal and Torres Strait Islander people in Shepparton were unemployed.
 Therefore there was a great community need for a program like this.

-Ganbina then made a 50 year commitment to the Shepparton Aboriginal and Torres Strait Islander community, which we are still in the process of fulfilling to this day.
+Ganbina then made a 50-year commitment to the Shepparton Aboriginal and Torres Strait Islander community, which we are still in the process of fulfilling to this day.

 Our annual budget varies from year to year, however most years the budget required to run the Jobs4U2 program in full is $2.1-$2.3 million per year.
 You can read more about our financials in our annual reports.